sxzgroup/qc_lecture/README.md

 - `lectures`: jupyter notebooks on QC with code demos using TC-NG

+## TensorCircuit-NG

+[TensorCircuit-NG](https://github.com/tensorcircuit/tensorcircuit-ng) is an open-source high-performance quantum software framework, supporting for automatic differentiation, just-in-time compiling, hardware acceleration, and vectorized parallelism, providing unified infrastructures and interfaces for quantum programming.
+It can compose quantum circuits, neural networks and tensor networks seamlessly with high simulation efficiency and flexibility.

+Welcome to star and contribute to the project!

 ## Setup

 To run the jupyter notebooks in `lectures`, please first `pip install -r requirements.txt`.
 We suggest using anaconda to manage python environment, i.e.